TayabAmir/Solitaire-Game/README.md

 This project is a C++ implementation of the Klondike Solitaire game.
 The game includes various components such as cards, moves, and data structures like linked lists, stacks, and queues to manage the game state.

+- Dependencies

+C++ Compiler
+If you are using VS Community, ensure you have the C++ development workload installed.

 - Game Components

 Tableau: Tableau is implemented with seven linked lists.